The Best Hotel Rooftop Bars in New York City

 Broken Shaker at the Freehand Hotel

-Miami transplant the Broken Shaker opened on the 18th floor of Gramercy’s new Freehand Hotel in May a few months behind the hotel’s debut.
+Miami transplant the Broken Shaker opened on the 18th floor of Gramercy’s Freehand Hotel.
 Strictly first-come-first-serve, there’s a friendly, playful vibe that extends from the Roman and Williams–designed interiors (think rattan, pine paneling, mod wallpaper) and foliage-filled terraces, to the standard-setting cocktails from owners Gabriel Orta and Elad Zvi.
 Drinks are presented by region, with concoctions from New York (Poppyseed Bagel Fizz), Miami (Cocoa Puff Old Fashioned) and “somewhere in between,” as well as a creative wine list, collection of hard ciders, and beers by the bottle.
 The popular Caribbean and Middle Eastern-influenced food options cover the spectrum from arepas with avo salad, a chicken schnitzel sandwich and share platter of Yemenite bread, labne, tahini and more.
-Stay tuned for a brunch service coming later this summer.
+Come May 4, don't miss the brunch menu debut—expect boozy coffee service and a mix of savory and sweet plates.